-- Send: When transmitting an offer, if fill bit insertion and removal is supported and desired to be used, then the T38FaxFillBitRemoval parameter MUST be included.
+Send: When transmitting an offer, if fill bit insertion and removal is supported and desired to be used, then the T38FaxFillBitRemoval parameter MUST be included.
 When transmitting an answer, if fill bit insertion and removal is supported and desired to be used, and the offer included the T38FaxFillBitRemoval parameter, then T38FaxFillBitRemoval MUST be included and fill bit insertion and removal MUST then be used.
-In all other cases, the T38FaxFillBitRemoval parameter MUST NOT be included and fill bit insertion and removal bused. - Receive: Fill bit insertion and removal MUST NOT be used if the T38FaxFillBitRemoval parameter is absent.
+In all other cases, the T38FaxFillBitRemoval parameter MUST NOT be included and fill bit insertion and removal MUST NOT be used.